rashadalh/rashadalh/README.md

 - RociFi -- Credit risk model repositiories as Data Science Team Lead. https://github.com/RociFi

 - Janka Score -- A Decentralized Credit Score for DeFi lending protcols.  https://github.com/jankascore.
 This was also my Hackathon project for ETH Denver 2023 which WON a bounty from the Graph Protocol "Best use of new or existing subgraphs".

+### Work History

+I would recommend viewing my LinkedIn profile here --> https://www.linkedin.com/in/rashad-al-haddad-358731a7/ .
+At a high level, some of the awesome companies I have contributed to in the past, in order of recentness, include:

+- RociFi -- Data Science Team Lead

+- SolRiver -- Senior Associate (Modeling / Valuation)

+- Xcel Energy -- Quantitative Systems Consultant (Risk Quant)

+### Education

+- Masters in Computational Finance, Carnegie Mellon University (December '19)

+- Bachelors of Science, Mathematics.
+Minor, Computer Science, Hofstra University (May '18)

 ### Specialties
 - Decision Tree Based Modeling.